mbenzekri/formulizer/docs/examples/general/bootstrap.md

-# Formulizer + Bootstrap Integration
+# FzForm + Bootstrap Integration

-Formulizer uses Bootstrap 5 class conventions (`form-control`, `form-group`, `is-valid`, etc.) to provide familiar styling for forms.
+FzForm uses Bootstrap 5 class conventions (`form-control`, `form-group`, `is-valid`, etc.) to provide familiar styling for forms.
 However, **it does not include Bootstrap by default**, so the developer must explicitly register the styles.

 This design ensures:
 - Smaller bundle size